sergiomartell/ethmexico/README.md

 The system is comprised by:
     1. A Mobile Application, developed on flutter.
     2. Integration with the Lens Protocol, to aggregate a creator's posts and content.
     3. A set of smart contracts that "skims" the interests generated in Aave and distributes to creators.
+These elements can be found [here](https://github.com/numtel/sticky-contracts)
     4. Simple and easy to enjoy protocols that makes crypto engaging and delightful.

 ## Mechanism Design